FREQUENTLY ASKED QUESTIONS

 Why should my horse use FLAIR Strips?

-Unlike humans, horses can only breathe through their nose.
+Unlike humans, horses can only breathe through their nose when exercising.
 As a result, all horses experience some level of nasal tissue collapse during physical exercise.
 This partial collapse reduces the size of the airway, forcing the horse to work harder to breathe.
 Clinical studies have shown that FLAIR Strips mechanically stabilize the size of the nasal passage opening, allowing oxygen to flow more freely.

 What are the health benefits of FLAIR Strips?

-Developed by veterinarians, FLAIR Strips are scientifically proven to help horses:
+Developed by veterinarians, FLAIR Strips are scientifically proven to improve airflow.

 BREATHE EASIER